csburreson/stf/README.md

 #### validating with arguments (expected values)

-For validating measurements with an argument provided in a testconfig, specify the name of the parameter with the `equalsParam` decorator:
+For validating measurements with an argument provided in a testconfig, specify the name of the parameter with the `equalsParam` function as such:
 ```
 @stf.measures(stf.Measurement('foo').equalsParam('{bar}'))
 def test_function(test, session, **kw):